-External VET is applied for through the VET and WL coordinator.
-Applications are typically required by the end of Term 3 or early Term 4.
-Students are required to complete applications through the College to the TAFE and may be required to attend an interview or submit a portfolio of work.
+External VET is by application to TAFE through the College.
+Applications are typically required by the end of Term 3 and information is emailed to parents and students.
 The number of applications for these courses far outweighs the number of available spaces.
-As success in these courses is not known until the end of the school year, students must complete their College subject selections as if they were not enrolled in an external course.
-If a student gains acceptance into an external program they will seek to adjust their course selection.
-Typically a student would take up a study line instead of a timetabled VET course.
+As acceptance into these courses is not known until the end of the school year, students must complete their College subject selections as if they were not enrolled in an external course.
+If a student gains acceptance into an external program, they will seek to adjust their course selection.
+Typically, a student would take up a study line instead of a timetabled VET course.